newbie questions [Archive] - DSF - The Dye Sublimation Forum

 rickmar

-1) is it worth bothering with second hand equipment?
+1) Is it worth considering second-hand equipment?

-5) any good uk companies for blanks?
+5) Are there any reliable UK companies for blanks?

 James990